 3. The President and the Vice-President shall be elected by ballot prior to the annual convention for a term of one year.

-4. The Editor of the Review and the Executive Director shall be elected by the Executive Committee for a term of five years.
+4. The Editor of the Review and the Executive Director shall be elected by the Executive Committee for a term of three years.